 Cash coverage = $50 million / $2.5 million = 20.0x

-This means the company can cover its interest expense for twenty years.
-Since the cash balance is greater than the total debt balance the company can also repay all the principal it owes with the cash on hand.
+This means the company can cover its interest expense twenty times over.
+Since the cash balance is greater than the total debt balance, the company can also repay all the principal it owes with the cash on hand.

 #4 Asset Coverage Ratio

 The asset coverage ratio (ACR) evaluates a company’s ability to repay its debt obligations by selling its assets.
 In other words, this ratio assesses a company’s ability to pay debt obligations with assets after satisfying liabilities.
 The acceptable level of asset coverage depends on the industry.
 An ASR of 1 means that the company would just be able to pay off all its debts by selling all its assets.
 An ASR above 1 means that the company would be able to pay off all debts without selling all its assets.

 Asset coverage ratio = ((Total assets – Intangible assets) – (Current liabilities – Short-term debt)) / Total debt obligations

 For example, a company’s financials include:

 - Current liabilities: $30 million

 - Short-term debt: $20 million